 A descendant of the family of Sir William Wallace (“Braveheart”), that Bartlett is a passionate defender of and fighter for freedom and liberty is hardly surprising.
-Understanding that he is a relentless tinkerer helps a person understand why he is enamored with innovation, and why he was chosen to lead the ALEC innovation initiatives.
+Understanding that he is a relentless tinkerer helps a person understand why he is enamored with innovation, invention and creation.

-He served as Senator John Ashcroft’s technology counsel from 1996 to 1998, and from 1998 to 2000, he worked for Americans for Tax Reform as technology and policy counsel, and advised Commissioner Grover G. Norquist on the Advisory Committee on Electronic Commerce.
-He was one of the primary U.S. Senate staff driving the Digital Millennium Copyright Act (a comprehensive update to the copyright laws), the Internet Tax Freedom Act, as well as encryption and “supercomputer” export controls.
-He worked on all legislation before the Senate Judiciary Committee regarding copyright during his Hill tenure.
-Later he represented the software industry handling a variety of copyright issues including open source and proprietary challenges, and a variety of tax and finance issues particular to the software industry.
-In addition, he served as the tax counsel for the Information Technology Association of America and TechAmerica, as well as the Regional VP of Texas.
+He worked for Americans for Tax Reform as technology and policy counsel, and advised Commissioner Grover G. Norquist on the Advisory Committee on Electronic Commerce.
+Later he represented the software industry handling a variety of copyright issues including open source and proprietary challenges, and a variety of tax and finance issues particular to the software industry, serving as tax and associate general counsel at ITAA, and later as Regional VP of Texas for TechAmerica.

 Bartlett graduated from Millikin University with a B.S. in philosophy and business administration.
 He received his Masters of Business Administration, as well as his law degree with a specialization in international and comparative law, from St. Louis University.
 He is admitted to the Missouri bar.